About eDiscovery Assistant

 I already have a research platform, why do I need eDiscovery Assistant?

-Constantly changing rules and developing case law (more than 801 since January 1, 2018) make being on top of changes in the law very difficult. eDA puts ediscovery case law in one place and takes the guess work out of how a judge may refer to an issue.
-Decisions are tagged by ediscovery issue, searchable by judge and organized to the district court level.
+Constantly changing rules and developing case law (nearly 2000 new decisions since January 1, 2019) make being on top of changes in the law very difficult. eDA puts ediscovery case law in one place and let's you find decisions in a few clicks vs. a few hours.
+No other platform has tagged decisions by ediscovery issue, that are searchable by judge and organized to the district court level.
 Imagine knowing how your judge will rule on an issue in three clicks.
 That’s what eDA brings.

 Who built eDiscovery Assistant?